North Charleston, South Carolina: 1680–1901: Plantations

 The large plantations were subdivided into smaller farms in the late 19th century as the urban population began moving northward.
-Due to the large labor forces of enslaved African Americans who worked these properties for over two centuries, the population of Charleston County in 1870 was 73 percent black; however, they were freedmen by this time.
-After the Civil War, phosphate fertilizer plants were developed, with extensive strip mining occurring between the Ashley River and Broad Path (Meeting Street Road).
+Due to the large labor forces of enslaved African Americans who worked these properties for over two centuries, the population of Charleston County in 1870 was 73 percent black; they were freedmen by this time.
+After the Civil War, phosphate fertilizer plants were developed, with extensive strip mining between the Ashley River and Broad Path (Meeting Street Road).
 The main route for transportation of these phosphates eventually became known as Ashley Phosphate Road.

 1901–1972: Incorporation

-Since the early 20th century, the section of unincorporated Charleston County that later became the city of North Charleston had been designated by Charleston business and community leaders as a place for the development of industry, military and other business sites.
+Since the early 20th century, the section of unincorporated Charleston County that later became North Charleston had been designated by Charleston business and community leaders as a place for the development of industry, military and other business sites.
 The first industry started in this area was the E.P.
 Burton Lumber Company.
 In 1901, the Charleston Naval Shipyard was established with agreements between the federal government and local Charleston city leaders.
 Shortly thereafter, the General Asbestos and Rubber Company (GARCO) built the world's largest asbestos mill under one roof.

-In 1912, a group of businessmen from the city of Charleston formed a development company that bought the E.P.
+In 1912, a group of businessmen from Charleston formed a development company that bought the E.P.
 Burton Lumber Company tract and began to lay out an area for further development.
 The Park Circle area was one of the first to be designed and developed, allocating sections for industrial, commercial, and residential usage.
 Park Circle was planned as one of only two English Garden Style communities in the US, and most of the original planning concept remains today.
 Some of the streets in the area still bear the names of these original developers: Durant, Buist, Mixon, Hyde, and O'Hear.
 During World War II, substantial development occurred as the military bases and industries expanded, increasing the personnel assigned there.
 New residents moved to the region to be closer to their work.

 From World War II through the 1960s, many whites who lived in this region (referred to by Charlestonians as the North Area) were unhappy about the way parts of their community were being developed.
 They wanted the citizens in the area to have direct control over future development.
 African Americans were still excluded from the political system due to the state's 1895 disfranchising constitution.
-Many of the white Democratic Party's attempts to create an independent city were defeated via court rulings.
+Many white Democrats' attempts to create an independent city were defeated via court rulings.

 The Voting Rights Act of 1965 gave the federal government the means to enforce citizens' constitutional rights, and African Americans in South Carolina gradually reclaimed their franchise.
 As a means of bringing the government closer to the people, an incorporation referendum was held on April 27, 1971.
 On June 12, 1972, after a series of legal battles, the South Carolina Supreme Court upheld the referendum results.
 North Charleston became a city and elected John E. Bourne Jr. as its first mayor.